tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **NA DPC Tour 3** - 2nd 🥈
 * **PGL Arlington Major** - 17th

+When the first major was unceremoniously canceled, [Quinn was one of the first players to vocalize his dissatisfaction.](https://esports.gg/news/dota-2/valve-cancels-major-quinn/) And rightfully so.
+This first tour that QC fought to get a top placement in would basically be a footnote in the grand scheme of DPC points.
+Additionally, it also removed the possibility of making more prize money at a major.
+Which, for an unsponsored team, is *pretty important*.

+The band-aid Regional Final was applied, but TSM was now turning NA Dota into a three-horse-race.
+QC fell just short in Tour 2 with NA only getting 2 slots per major.
+No idea what happened in Arlington, though, they got slaughtered.
+Which is weird because I just talked about how NA teams usually got a power-up after being signed.
+They better hope the Soniqs buff is time released.

-**What would success look like?** Jack being happy with the state of the Dota Pro Circuit.
+**What would success look like?** Well, they finally got a sponsor.
+So that's progress.
+I'd say the next success would be Jack being at ease with the state and future of the Dota Pro Circuit.

 **What to spam in Twitch chat when Soniqs are winning?** `HATERS SUCK MY NUTS ccncBayed`